javedmshah/oauth-token-microservices/README.md

 # About This Repository
 This repository contains an environment variable-based configuration for the ForgeRock Identity Microservices on Kubernetes.
 The initial configuration can be used with the public bintray docker repository when deploying the early-access microservices docker images.

 Use this repository as a starting point for your own custom configuration using environment variables for the ForgeRock Identity Microservices.
-For more information about specific use cases for Microservices, see the Microservices functional use cases guide in this repository.
+Sequence diagrams are included in this repository.
+Detailed use case for token exchange with delegation see my blog post [here] (https://forum.forgerock.com/2018/04/token-exchange-and-delegation/).

 Samples provided here have been tested with single kubernetes cluster in Minikube.
 Start minikube: